If you missed the Annual Conference, you can still get the content and continuing education contact hours!

 CEs: 8.00 ANCC-approved contact hours, including 5.58 toward pharmacotherapeutic CE requirement

 Contact Hours: This nursing continuing professional development activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Approval valid through 03/28/2022.
 OCEAN ID #2020-10

 About the Program

 Helping clients struggling with treatment-resistant depression is one of the most difficult challenges in our profession.
 Explore the full spectrum of treatment considerations and modalities that psychiatric nurse practitioners can utilize to enhance treatment outcomes.

-We are pleased to offer an expanded presentation schedule with the following speakers:
+We are pleased to offer a presentation schedule with the following speakers: